A Visitor’s Guide to the Nooksack River

 While the Nooksack River isn’t the most popular outdoor destination in Washington State – that title would probably go to the imposing volcanic Seattle backdrop of Mount Rainier National Park – it embodies that verdant green Pacific Northwest scenery that you see on the postcards.

 If you are staying at a Bellingham or Mt.
-Baker vacation home rental, the Nooksack River should be high on your list of day trips.
+Baker cabin rental, the Nooksack River should be high on your list of day trips.
 This guide will help you decide where and what to see on your first visit to the Nooksack River and bring light to its vital importance to the delicate ecology of the Pacific Northwest.

 The Nooksack River at a Glance